-- Over 66% of Alabama is forested (more than 21.9 million acres). - Almost 95% of forested acreage in Alabama is privately owned. - The National Forests in Alabama (605,000 acres) provide recreational and wildlife benefits as well as forest products and jobs for thousands of people. - Southern pine beetle (SPB) populations increased dramatically in 2000 with 26,437 spots detected on 6,936,000 acres of host type.
-Forty-eight counties attained outbreak status (1 or more multiple-tree spots per 1,000 acres of host type) during the year.
-A cooperatively funded SPB suppression project helped to reduce impacts and will continue into 2001. - The Alabama Forestry Commission is utilizing a new technology in the detection and mapping of SPB infestations.
-A global positioning system has been placed in an aircraft to record the location of beetle infestations.
-Improved mapping accuracy has led to a higher rate of SPB control, thereby minimizing losses. - Dogwood anthracnose is a disease that occurs in the forest environment at higher elevations (greater than 800 feet) and in cool moist areas.
+- Over 66% of Alabama is forested (more than 21.9 million acres). - Almost 95% of forested acreage in Alabama is privately owned. - The National Forests in Alabama (605,000 acres) provide recreational and wildlife benefits as well as forest products and jobs for thousands of people. - Southern pine beetle (SPB) populations declined from 26,437 spots in 2000 to 10,970 spots in 2001, but the epidemic remained a major problem with 58 counties in outbreak status (1 or more multiple-tree spots per 1,000 acres of host type) during the year.
+Eighty percent of the spots were controlled, primarily by the cut-and-leave method, but 59,617 cords of poletimber and 7,422 MBF of sawtimber were reported salvaged.
+A Federally funded cooperative suppression project is in place. - Dogwood anthracnose is a disease that occurs in the forest environment at higher elevations (greater than 800 feet) and in cool moist areas.
 This disease is currently found in eight counties in the northeast corner of the state.
 Mortality of native dogwood in those counties averaged 16% in 1992 and has increased to 65% in 1998.
-No new infested areas have been discovered.
+No new infected areas have been discovered.
 A summary report of 6 years monitoring is being prepared. - The Alabama Forestry Commission in cooperation with USDA Forest Service Research and Forest Health Protection unit participates in the Forest Health Monitoring Program (FHM).
 This program is designed to annually collect, analyze, interpret and report on the condition of the forests in Alabama.
-This is accomplished through a system of 208 detection plots.
-In 2000, the FHM program will merged with the Forest Inventory and Analysis Program, providing a fully integrated program serving many needs at the state and federal levels.
-The program will continue in 2001 and beyond.
+This is accomplished through a system of 208 detection plots. - Protracted drought continued to be a problem in 2001.
+Moisture stress weakened trees and increases their susceptibility to a variety of insect and disease problems.

-The Alabama Forestry Commission and USDA Forest Service
+The Alabama Forestry Commission and the USDA Forest Service

-In spite of the relatively good health of Alabama's forests, a variety of insects and diseases (both native and introduced), and human-caused impacts such as air pollution, continue to threaten the State's resources.
+In spite of the relatively good health of Alabama's forests, a variety of insects and diseases (both native and introduced), and human-caused impacts such as air pollution, continue to threaten the state's resources.
 To deal with this constantly changing mix of challenges, the Alabama Forestry Commission and the Forest Health Protection unit of the USDA Forest Service cooperate to prevent, detect, suppress and manage this multitude of threats.
 The partnership between the two agencies has worked for three decades to maintain and improve the health of Alabama's forests.

-Forest Health Protection contributions (dollars) to the Alabama Forestry Commission Cooperative Forest Health Program, cooperative pest suppression projects and National Forests in Alabama pest suppression projects, 1998-2001.
+Forest Health Protection contributions (dollars) to the Alabama Forestry Commission Cooperative Forest Health Program, cooperative pest suppression projects and National Forests in Alabama pest suppression projects, 1999-2002.